jacklowrie/chordnet/CONTRIBUTING.md

 uv sync --locked --all-extras --dev # this installs all dev dependencies, without upgrading any. uv run pre-commit install # sets up pre-commit
 ```

+## Organization
+This project uses a `src` layout. all tests are in the `tests` directory, and can be
+run with `pytest` from root. the `scripts` directory contains useful scripts for
+debugging nodes, including a set of "auto" scripts (which runs normally and periodically
+prints the finger table), and "manual" scripts (which include a step function, to manually
+run one iteration of the daemon and print the result".